jonathanbossenger/enterprise-block-editor/Module 13 Roadmap and Case Studies/02-Community-Contribution.md

 ## Understanding the Value of Contribution

-Before diving into the mechanics of contribution, it's important to understand why contributing to open-source projects like Gutenberg matters.
+Before diving into the mechanics of contribution, it's important to understand why contributing to open-source projects like WordPress matters.

 Contributing to WordPress provides multiple benefits that extend beyond altruism.
-As one contributor noted, "By contributing to WordPress, you can help the whole community, you can make your WordPress profile stronger, get the knowledge of the latest technology they are using in upcoming updates, etc."[9]

 For enterprise developers specifically, contribution offers: